Marc-Harony/CinemaAtHome/README.md

 # (OPTIONAL but useful) Bypassing Cloudflare's CAPTCHA with FLARESOLVERR

 This part is optional but really useful.
 Cloudflare's CAPTCHA can be annoying, especially when you wan't to automate **COMPLETELY LEGAL** torrent downloads.
-This service will allow you to bypass Cloudflare's CAPTCHA and access the services without any human interaction, pretty nice huh?
+This service will allow you to bypass these CAPTCHA and access the services without any human interaction, pretty nice huh?

 ![Full documentation here!](./docker/flaresolverr/README.md)